About Diane Szulecki, editor

 Toxic Exposures of Young Children to E-Cigarettes on the Rise

 A new analysis of calls to U.S. poison control centers found that e-cigarette exposures in children younger than six increased dramatically from 2012 to 2015.
-Though child-resistant packaging for e-cigarette products was federally mandated in January, advocates are also calling for regulations on eye-catching […]
+Though child-resistant packaging for e-cigarette products was federally mandated in January, advocates are also calling for regulations on eye-catching packaging, […]

 2016-11-21T13:01:02-05:00August 11th, 2016|Nursing, nursing perspective|0 Comments